 - Once the grill is ready and hot, place the ribs bone side down on the grill over indirect heat.
 Grill covered for an 1 ½ hours then turn them over and grill for an additional 1 ½ hours still over indirect heat.

-To Bake Ribs
+To Bake Rib Tips

 - Preheat the oven to 300 degrees F.

 - Bake rib tips for 2 ½ hours.
 Check to see if they are incredibly tender.
-If not, leave covered and allow to bake an additional 30-45 minutes.
-For the most tender result, aim for an internal temperature of 190-220F.
+If not, leave covered and allow to bake an additional 30-45 minutes until super tender (190–220°F).Drain the excess fat from the ribs.

 Notes